An invitation to the sample complexity of quantum hypothesis testing: Statement of the problem

 \section{Statement of the problem}

-When reviewing the various hypothesis testing problems in Section~\ref{sec:qht-review}, we see that the goal is to minimize the error probability for a fixed choice of $n\in\mathbb{N}$.
+While reviewing the various hypothesis testing problems in Section~\ref{sec:qht-review}, we see that the goal is to minimize the error probability for a fixed choice of $n\in\mathbb{N}$.
 As stated in the introduction (Section~\ref{sec:intro}), the optimization task for sample complexity flips this reasoning around: indeed, the goal is to determine the minimum value of $n\in\mathbb{N}$ (i.e., minimum number of samples) needed to meet a fixed error probability constraint.
 As discussed in the introduction of our paper, this formulation of the hypothesis testing problem is more consistent with the notion of the runtime of a probabilistic or quantum algorithm, for which one typically finds that the runtime depends on the desired error.
 Indeed, if there are procedures for preparing the various states involved in a given hypothesis testing problem, with fixed runtimes, then the sample complexity corresponds to the total amount of time one must wait to prepare $n$ samples to achieve a desired error probability.
 It should certainly be mentioned that sample complexity ignores the runtime of a quantum measurement procedure that actually discriminates the states, so that this notion can be understood as straddling the boundary between information theory and complexity theory.
+Let us finally mention here that the notion of sample complexity has been extensively studied in the classical setting, along with applications to property testing and studies on information-constrained settings including privacy and communication limitations \cite{thesis_SC_lower,Cann_PT,Goldreich_2017,Inference_SC1,inference_SC2,com_priv_accur23,Structu_Optimal_Tests19,Private_H_Selec,Locally_private_HS20,Contraction_local_new24}.

 More formally, we state the definitions of the sample complexity of symmetric binary, asymmetric binary, and multiple quantum hypothesis testing in the following Definitions~\ref{def:binary_symmetric}, \ref{def:binary_asymmetric}, and~\ref{def:M-ary}, respectively.
-In each case, the simplest way to state the definitions is to employ the various error-probability metrics in \eqref{eq:Helstrom1}, \eqref{eq:beta-err-asymm}, and \eqref{eq:error_M-ary} and define the sample complexity to be the minimum value of $n\in\mathbb{N}$ needed to get the error probability metric below a threshold~$\varepsilon \in [0,1]$.
+In each case, the simplest way to state the definitions is to employ the various error-probability metrics in~\eqref{eq:Helstrom1},~\eqref{eq:beta-err-asymm}, and~\eqref{eq:error_M-ary} and define the sample complexity to be the minimum value of $n\in\mathbb{N}$ needed to get the error probability metric below a threshold~$\varepsilon \in [0,1]$.

 \begin{definition}[Sample complexity of symmetric binary hypothesis testing] Let $p\in(0,1)$, $q = 1-p$, and $\varepsilon \in [0,1]$, and let $\rho$ and $\sigma$ be states.
 The sample complexity $n^*(p,\rho,q,\sigma, \varepsilon)$ of symmetric binary quantum hypothesis testing is defined as follows: